Alexandrov meets Lott--Villani--Sturm: Games with Hamilton--Jacobi shifts.

+for any $t_0,t_1>0$.
+(The inequality $\HJ_{t_0+t_1}f\le\HJ_{t_1}\HJ_{t_0}f$ is a direct consequence of triangle inequality and it is actually equality for any intrinsic metric, in particular for Alexandrov space.)

 Note that for $t>0$, $f_t=\HJ_{t}f$ forms a $\tfrac1t$-concave family, thus, we can apply \ref{prop-def} and \ref{vol-lap}.
-The next theorem gives a more delicate property of the gradient flow, for such families; it is an analog of \cite[3.3.6]{petrunin:survey}.
+The next claim gives a more delicate property of the gradient flow for such families; it is an analog of \cite[3.3.6]{petrunin:survey}.